othytrigui/Zero-Chomage-A-Comprehensive-Job-Search-Platform/README.md

 ## Table of Contents
 1. Introduction
 2. Technologies
-3. Features
-4. Screenshots
+3. Screenshots
-5. Installation
+4. Installation
-6. Contributing

 ## Introduction
 Zero Chômage is a comprehensive job search platform where recruiters can share their job offers and candidates can apply to them and share their CVs.

+There are two profile types in this platform:
+1. **Recruiter**: Recruiters can share their job offers.
+2. **Candidate**: Candidates can apply to job offers and share their CVs.

 ## Technologies
 This project is built with: